alex-norris/alex-norris/README.md

 Hello!
 I’m @alex-norris </br>
-I work in a tech/finance role and, occasionally using sql and python to analyze and automate life </br>
+I work in a tech/finance role and occasionally use sql and python to analyze and automate life </br>
 I also like weird keyboards, and daily an ergodox at the office, and a g Heavy gergo at home

 <!---